Increasing your mortgage – getting a further advance

 Even though interest rates on mortgages are normally lower than rates on personal loans – and much lower than credit cards – you could end up paying far more in the longer term.

 Before looking to borrow against your property, try to prioritise and clear your loans.
-Read our guides below to help you get organised.

 Before you apply for a further advance